VChristlein/puhma/README.md

 - snippet-extraction tool from XML data
 - layout-stats tool from XML data
 - plot tool to plot statistics gathered by the layout tool
+- score tool to rate images (good, bad, ugly)

 ## requirements
-Hardware: each modern PC should work fine, the snippet-extraction-tool and the layout-stats-tool might need more than 8gb RAM.
+Hardware: each modern PC should work fine, the snippet-extraction-tool and the layout-stats-tool might need (depending on the amount of data and size of images) more than 8gb RAM.
 Software:
 * Python 2.x (>= 2.7)